Fiji Sector

 MARIST COMMUNITIES IN THE FIJI SECTOR

-Currently (2021) there are 5 Communities in the Fiji Sector: Nadi Parish community; Sector's House Community, Suva; Wairiki Parish community, Taveuni Island; and Levuka Parish community, Ovalau Island.
+There are 4 Communities in the Fiji Sector: Nadi Parish community; Sector's House Community, Suva; Wairiki Parish community, Taveuni Island; and Levuka Parish community, Ovalau Island.

 History